 - Access to a panel of mentors committed to support the SMEs

 - An invitation to the cohort-wide socials and opportunities for SMEs to collaborate

 To better understand how the programme works, we have put together these useful graphics and resource materials:

-- Who benefits from the Accelerator programme (an infographic we presented at the official launch)
+- Who benefits from the Accelerator programme

 - A graphic featuring our founding and strategic partners